 By the mid-‘70s, she gravitated to the capital and began working in Vivienne Westwood and Malcolm McLaren’s infamously ground-breaking boutique, SEX, then Seditionaries and, later, World’s End, each of these successive Westwood-McLaren retail incarnations located at the western extremity of King’s Road in Chelsea.

 On a purely personal level, Jordan was loosely involved in the first, second and third albums I ever bought; a feat she only shares with one other person, her one-time protégé, the insect warrior himself Adam Ant.
+Though it was she that graced the cover of the fourth, the soundtrack to Derek Jarman’s Jubilee film, all by herself.

 Though it was her ace face—the terrifying dominatrix with the striking geometric make-up and, yep, that gravity defying hair—not the fledgling former Stuart Goddard, who graced the cover of the third: Jubilee, the soundtrack to Derek Jarman’s uproariously notorious Derek Jarman film of visionary alchemy, in which they both featured alongside Toyah Wilcox and the late Lindsay Kemp.
 Today, Jordan is sanguine about the project: “It’s a difficult film to watch – you either love it or hate it.
 People talk about the violence but to me it’s about empowering women.”